moSteel Mold Plates

 In the case requiring cavities or core drills, we can pre-grind the plates to specified tolerance levels upon one of several Blanchard and Mattison grinders.
 Depending upon the machining required and the desired hardness, we allow for tempering and quenching in addition to providing annealing services.
 We quench and temper 4140 up to approximately 50 Rockwell hardness.

 Complex CNC Machining Available

-Our precision machine shop offers complex milling and CNC machining services to create the crevices, grooves, holes, and protrusions that make the final shaped products within these molds.
-Blanchard grinding offers the critical surface flatness tolerances.
-Often times, these plates are finished on one of our close tolerance (±0.001) surface grinders prior to undergoing final inspection.
+PGI offers CNC machining services to create the crevices, grooves and holes that make the final shaped mold products.
+Also, Blanchard grinding offers the critical surface flatness tolerances.
+Often times, we finish these plates on one of our close tolerance (±0.001) surface grinders prior to undergoing final inspection.

 Molding plates are often times individually custom made in pairs for high precision manufacturers, working with composite ceramics and plastics, who require the high degree of accuracy that we provide, while being able to completely manufacture molding dies within our own facilities.